MicrosoftDocs/microsoft-style-guide/styleguide/scannable-content/tables.md

 ## Header rows

 If
-the first row of your table contains column headings, you have a header row.
+the first row of your table contains column headers, you have a header row.
 Distinguish the text in the header row from the rest of the text in the table.
 For example, make it larger, bolder, or a different color.

 Column
 headers identify the data each column contains.
-Make headings precise for usability.
+Make headers precise for usability.
 For example, don't use "Name".
 Instead, make column headers specific as in "Group" or "Employee".
 (While screen readers use header information to identify rows and columns, specificity helps all users find the information they're looking for.)

 Don’t
-organize a table so that the column heading forms a complete sentence when combined with the cell contents.
+organize a table so that the column header forms a complete sentence when combined with the cell contents.
 This can make the table difficult to localize.